CamilaJaviera91/CamilaJaviera91-dbt-transformations-sql-mock/README.md

 ### Step 1: Create a New Repository

 Create a new GitHub repository.
-For this guide, we'll name it:
+For this guide, we'll name it.

 ```
 dbt-transformations-sql-mock